gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

 $$C = \sum_{A, A \in 2^{\Theta}, 2 \leq |A| \leq K} b_A$$

-Additionally, we can seperate the confusion as class-related confusion and class-unrelated confusion.
+Additionally, we can separate the confusion into class-related confusion and class-unrelated confusion.
 They are defined for class $i$ as:

 $$C_{i} = \sum_{A, A \in 2^{\Theta}, 2 \leq |A| \leq K, i \bigcap A = i} b_A$$

 $$C_{\neg i} = \sum_{A, A \in 2^{\Theta}, 2 \leq |A| \leq K, i \bigcap A \neq i} b_A$$

-where:
+Where:

 $$C =  C_i + C_{\neg i}$$